 Note: This blog post is from 2009.
-Some content, links and indeed comments from others may be outdated--though not necessarily.
+Some content may be outdated--though not necessarily.
+Same with links and subsequent comments from myself or others.
 Corrections are welcome, in the comments.
-I may revise the content if necessary.We all know that showing debug output to end users is a no-no, but sometimes don't you wish you (as an admin) could have access to what debugging info the users would have seen while their requests are running?
+And I may revise the content as necessary.We all know that showing debug output to end users is a no-no, but sometimes don't you wish you (as an admin) could have access to what debugging info the users would have seen while their requests are running?
 What if you could capture the debugging info to view it for all running requests, and better still, keep it for a short time to view about hundreds of recent requests?

 Well now you can, if you have FusionReactor, by way of a simple 2-step process to configure CF to do this.
 You can learn more about it in this article Capturing ColdFusion's Debug Output in FusionReactor by Darren Pywell, CTO of Intergral (makers of FusionReactor).